KushalRaut/react-starter/readme.md

 ## **What we will learn**

 This blog post provides a step-by-step guide to set up a React project using Vite, Husky, TypeScript, and ESLint.

 It explains the benefits of each tool and their role in ensuring a smooth and efficient development process.

 The post includes code snippets and screenshots to illustrate each step of the setup process, making it easy for readers to follow along.

-To get The full code go to https://github.com/pappijx/Vite-react-eslint-prettier-husky-setup

 ## **Prerequisites**